 Shediac Smart Energy Community Project

-The Shediac Smart Energy Community Project has three important pieces.
+The Shediac Smart Energy Community Project has three parts:

 Residential Energy Study

 We’ve partnered with more than 400 Shediac homeowners to install and test energy technology that includes solar and battery energy storage systems, and smart thermostats.

 Converting Two Commercial Buildings to Net-Zero

 We’re adding solar panels, battery energy storage and energy efficiency upgrades to two important Shediac buildings – the Shediac Multipurpose Centre and the Government of Canada Pension Centre.
 These buildings will be connected to a solar farm within town limits.
 The goal is to reduce energy use and increase reliance on renewable energy.
 These buildings will be New Brunswick’s first net-zero commercial buildings.